modir/using-laminas-framework-book/version2/docs/skeleton.md

 * and `js` subdirectory stores publicly accessible JavaScript files used by your web-pages.
   Typically, files of [jQuery](http://jquery.com/) library are placed here, but you can put your own JavaScript files here, too.

-Q> **What is jQuery library?**
+> **What is jQuery library?**
-Q>
+>
-Q> jQuery is a JavaScript library which was created to simplify the client-side scripting of HTML Q> pages. jQuery's selector mechanism allows to easily attach event handlers to certain HTML elements, making Q> it really simple to make your HTML pages interactive.
+> jQuery is a JavaScript library which was created to simplify the client-side scripting of HTML
+> pages. jQuery's selector mechanism allows to easily attach event handlers to certain HTML elements, making
+> it really simple to make your HTML pages interactive.

 Because the Laminas Skeleton Application is stored on GitHub, inside of the directory structure, you can find hidden `.gitignore` file.
 This is a [GIT](http://git-scm.com/) version control